 When Is Medicare Open Enrollment?

 Medicare open enrollment is from Oct.
 15 to Dec.
 7 each year.
 Your new coverage will begin Jan.
 1 of the following year if you enroll by the deadline.
 There are designated “open enrollment” periods for Medicare Advantage and Medigap plans in addition to the regular Medicare open enrollment period.

 Medicare Advantage, also called Part C, is another way to get your Original Medicare (Parts A and B) and Part D benefits.
 These plans are offered by private insurers and provide your Part A and Part B coverages, often with enhanced benefits.
 Plans typically include drug coverage, as well.

-During both the Medicare open enrollment period and the Medicare Advantage open enrollment period, you can make changes to your existing Medicare Advantage plan.
-Namely, you can switch to a new Medicare Advantage plan or drop it and switch to Original Medicare.
+You can make changes to your existing Medicare Advantage plan during both the Medicare open enrollment period and the Medicare Advantage open enrollment period.
+You can switch to a new Medicare Advantage plan or drop it and switch to Original Medicare.

 The Medicare Advantage open enrollment period is from Jan.
 1 to March 31 each year.
 Your new coverage will start on the first day of the month after the new plan receives your enrollment request.

 Medigap Open Enrollment

 Medigap, also known as Medicare supplement insurance, is an optional coverage that supplements your Part A and Part B coverage.
 It’s sold by private insurance companies and can help cover copayments, coinsurance, deductibles, and other benefits.